coredataengineers/CDE-BOOTCAMP/12_apache_kafka/06-Producer-and Configurations.md

 * The address of the Kafka brokers (default address/port is localhost:9092).
 * This is how the producer knows where to send data.

+2. `key.serializer & value.serializer`

+* Kafka messages have a key and a value.
+* Both need to be converted into bytes before sending.
+* Serializers handle this conversion.